DavidVollmers/Comfyg/README.md

 builder.Configuration.AddComfyg(options => { options.Connect("YOUR_CONNECTION_STRING"); });
 ```

-> The connection string should be stored as user secret or environment variable and never be committed.
+> The connection string should be stored as a user secret or environment variable and never be committed.

 You can also have a look at our example projects [here](examples/).